Ciaanh/XPChronicle/docs/CIRCULAR_V2_MIGRATION.md

 ## Migration Overview

 ### Objective
-Port the Circular Bar (most complex style) from V1 architecture to V2 mixin-based composition system.
-This is the final and most challenging style migration, incorporating all lessons learned from Flat, Legacy, and Vertical bar migrations.
+Port the Circular Bar (most complex style) from V1 architecture to  mixin-based composition system.
+This is the final and most challenging style migration, incorporating all lessons learned from Flat, Classic, and Vertical bar migrations.

 ### Why Circular Bar Last?
 - **Most complex style** (962 LOC in V1, most in entire codebase)